darshan-bs-2005/docker-example/README.md

 # Deploying the Credit Card Fraud Detection App

-This guide explains how to set up and run the containerized Credit Card Fraud Detection application in a Linux environment (local machine or AWS EC2).
+This steps explains how to set up and run the containerized Credit Card Fraud Detection application in a Linux environment (local machine or AWS EC2).

 ---